-Are you a healthcare professional?
-Do you work with patients who may need additional support during your time with them, for example nervous expectant mothers, or patients who have been involved in potentially traumatic accidents?
-Does part of your role involve talking to the families and loved ones of your patients to provide information and advice?
+Are you a public-facing professional?
+Do you work with patients or clients who may need additional support during your time with them, for example nervous expectant mothers, or patients who have been involved in potentially traumatic accidents?
+Does part of your role involve talking to the families and loved ones of your clients or patients to provide information and advice?
 Do you feel that you would like to enhance your communication skills with not just patients, but with colleagues and supervisors?
 Would you like to learn more about yourself, and challenge yourself to communicate more openly with others?

 How can this course help me?

-This course has been created by the National Counselling Society in response to calls from various healthcare practitioners across the sector – midwives, nurses, domiciliary care workers, physiotherapists to name but a few – for access to low-cost, convenient, high-quality courses in Counselling Skills.
+This course has been created by the National Counselling Society in response to calls from various healthcare and other public-facing practitioners across the sector – midwives, nurses, domiciliary care workers, physiotherapists, social workers to name but a few – for access to low-cost, convenient, high-quality courses in Counselling Skills.
 In addition to meeting CPD requirements, we were asked to provide training that healthcare practitioners could use to feel more confident and prepared in their day-to-day role.

 What this tells us is that the sector acknowledges how important communication and basic counselling skills are to improve the experience and outcomes of service users.

 This course is intended to be suitable for the target audience defined in Tier 1 of the Mental Health Core Skills Education and Training Framework commissioned and funded by the Department of Health and developed in collaboration by Skills for Health, Skills for Care and Health Education England (HEE).